zasyp/RoboSim/README.md

-## Waffer handling robot simulation writen in Python framework exudyn
+## Waffer handling robot simulation written in Python framework exudyn

 This script simulates a robotic manipulator with a kinematic tree using the EXUDYN library.
 It defines a 4-link robot with a base, cylindrical link, and three rotational links, controlled via a predefined trajectory.